 The Company recognizes revenue on time-and-material contracts as services are performed and expenses are incurred.
-Time-and-material contracts typically bill at an agreed upon hourly rate, plus out-of-pocket expense reimbursement.
-Out-of-pocket expense reimbursement amounts vary by assignment, but on average represent approximately 2% of total revenues.
+Time-and-material contracts typically bill at an agreed-upon hourly rate, plus out-of-pocket expense reimbursement.
+Out-of-pocket expense reimbursement amounts vary by assignment, but on average represent less than 2% of total revenues.
 Revenue is earned when the Company's consultants are working on projects.
 Revenue recognition is negatively impacted by holidays and consultant vacation and sick days.

-In certain situations related to client direct hire assignments, where the Company's fee is contingent upon the hired resource's continued employment with the client, revenue recognition is deferred until such employment conditions are satisfied.
+In certain situations related to client direct hire assignments, where the Company's fee is contingent upon the hired resource's continued employment with the client, revenue is not fully recognized until such employment conditions are satisfied.